soysilver/soysilvery/_projects/2Meta-CPS.md

 Building CPS for Prognostics and health management and simulation of turbomachinery with Unity
 ============
 CPS-Compressor is a web data parsing-based compressor system health monitoring and engineering data interpretation tool.
-The project is part of a government assignment in Korea to develop a platform technology and operation management system for the condition diagnosis of variable fluid equipment design, and it predicts the optimal efficiency of operation through measurement and verification (M&V) techniques and performs monitoring including abnormal condition diagnosis for health prediction and management.
+The Meta-CPS project is part of a government assignment in Korea to develop a platform technology and operation management system for the condition diagnosis of variable fluid equipment design, and it predicts the optimal efficiency of operation through measurement and verification (M&V) techniques and performs monitoring including abnormal condition diagnosis for health prediction and management.

 | *This is an ongoing project, so we can't disclose too many details.
 I'll do my best to explain as much as I am allowed.*